nhinke/autonomous-quadrotor-control/README.md

 2. Communicate change flight mode commands to the aqc_driver
 3. Communicate motion setpoints (e.g. position, velocity, acceleration, [etc.](https://docs.px4.io/v1.12/en/flight_modes/offboard.html#copter-vtol)) to the aqc_driver

+Considering a slightly more detailed view, both of the first two commands are handled by actionlib servers running within the [aqc_coordinator node](https://github.com/nhinke/rsp-project-repo/tree/master/aqc_coordinator), which is one of the most important nodes operating within aqc_driver.
+The quickest way to handle the first two commands within your input client would likely be to simply copy the code in the [provided examples](https://github.com/nhinke/rsp-project-repo/tree/master/example_aqc_input_clients) corresponding to these actionlib servers ([ArmAction](https://github.com/nhinke/rsp-project-repo/blob/master/aqc_msgs/action/Arm.action) and [ChangeFlightModeAction](https://github.com/nhinke/rsp-project-repo/blob/master/aqc_msgs/action/ChangeFlightMode.action), respectively).

+After very easily completing the first two required tasks, the third one (regarding motion setpoints) requires a little more care.
+Currently, only two types of controller have been fully implemented, namely using east-north-up (ENU) absolute position setpoints (plus yaw) or ENU velocity setpoints (plus yaw rate).
+These controllers operate within the aqc_driver, and their implementations can be found [here](https://github.com/nhinke/rsp-project-repo/tree/master/aqc_controllers/aqc_pos_controller_px4) and [here](https://github.com/nhinke/rsp-project-repo/tree/master/aqc_controllers/aqc_vel_controller_raw_twists), respectively.
+Both of these controllers listen for published setpoints on ROS topics ("/cmd_position" and "/cmd_vel" by default).

+Consequently, to communicate motion setpoints to the appropriate controllers, your input client need only publish a message containing your setpoint on the appropriate topic.
+The controller will then handle the rest.
+You do have to be careful, however, to ensure that your controller was enabled when launched the aqc_driver (using either [aqc_driver.launch](https://github.com/nhinke/rsp-project-repo/blob/master/aqc_driver/launch/aqc_driver.launch) or [aqc_sim.launch](https://github.com/nhinke/rsp-project-repo/blob/master/aqc_driver/launch/aqc_sim.launch).
+Enabling and disabling controllers--as well as remapping the topics they subscribe to--can all be done through arguments passed to one of these two launch files.
+As a result, after completely defining your own new input client, the only thing you have to do to ensure that the aqc_driver will be able to process your commands is to correctly set the arguments to a single launch file.
+Thus, it has once again been shown (and is demonstrated in [Demo2](#demo-videos) on physical hardware), that AQC can completely control the vehicle just by appropriately launching two launch files: one for the aqc_driver and the other for the input client.

 ### Configuring and Running SITL Simulation